Representative council

 Representative Council Elections

-The highest decision-making body of the Student Union of the University of Vaasa is a 30-member council, whose members are elected for a two year term.
-All VYY members have the right to vote in Representative Council elections, that is, all the university basic degree students as well as those exchange and post-graduate students who are registered as attending and have paid the Student Union fee.
+The highest decision-making body of the Student Union of the University of Vaasa is a 30-member council whose members are elected for a two-year term.
+All VYY members have the right to stand as a candidate and vote in the Representative Council elections.

-If you have any questions regarding the Representative Council elections, please contact the Student Union's Secretary General.
+If you have any questions about the Representative Council elections, please contact the Student Union’s Secretary General.

 What election?